From Fighting for Independence to Google Commemorating 71st Independence Day of Pakistan

 This 14th August was the 71st Independence Day celebrated by Pakistani’s, since the partition of United India, locally as well as internationally.
 Irrespective of the indifferent attitude of many Pakistani’s the year round, the day of Independence often serves the purpose of reawakening and uniting even those people, if only for a day.
 This day reminds us of the countless and irreparable sacrifices of our ancestors.
 As a little girl, I was always fascinated with stories of partition and wanted my grandmothers to be my connection with ancestors I could [and would] never meet.

 I remember how my Dadi [paternal grandmother] would never want to talk about such incidents.
-She was always very sensitive when it came to feel pain and heartbreak.
+She was always very sensitive when it came to feeling pain and heartbreak.
 Even though neither she nor any of her closest friends and relatives had experienced first-hand the atrocities of the times because they had migrated to Qasur, Pakistan before fights had broken out in India, they were still at the heart of it.
 This was the only thing she ever mentioned in front of me.
 The only detail she ever willingly shared with me [because she would often discuss such things with my parents and Nani but, always made sure not to talk in my presence] was that her mother, my great-grandmother provided shelter and safety to many women and children left without families and support.
 My Dadi would rather tell me stories of happier times, either of my family history or made-up stories which she was exceptional at.